igorwaw/advent22/day10-15/README.md

 ### Version 3: Dijkstra algorithm

 Why am I trying to brute force anyway?
-After all, I learned about tree and graph searching algorithms back at the Uni.
+After all, I learned about graph searching algorithms back at the Uni.
 I haven't needed them for years and obviously wouldn't remeber them, but at least I know what to look for.
 I compared a few, [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) looked well suited for the task and easy to implement.

 **Data structures needed for the algorithm**

-- one holding a distance between the start node and any other node in the graphs (in that case, between start point and any other point on the map) - a 2D array, so a vector of vectors of integers was OK,
+- one holding a distance between the start node and any other node in the graph (in that case, between start point and any other point on the map) - a 2D array, so a vector of vectors of integers was OK,
 - list of nodes already checked - a set
 - list of nodes to be checked with their distance from the starting point - there are a few variations of Dijkstra algorithm, I chose one using priority queue.
 - I also needed a helper list to keep track of points in the queue, as C++'s priority queue doesn't support checking if an element is already present - a set was again the best choice,
 - and finally, the elevation map - another 2D array, so a vector of vector of char... wait, that might as well be a vector of strings,
 - I also defined the point on map as a pair of 16-bit integers, I'll be passing and storing a few of those.

 I rewrote the program to proper, modern C++.
 No need to worry about the size of my data structures now.
 I only needed one of each, so it's going to be orders of magnitude smaller and faster anyway.
-And I could surely use STL.
+And I could surely use STL for all those sets and queues.

 **First steps**